Laundry Room Pantry Combo Ideas

 Laundry Pantry Room ComboThe laundry pantry room combo thrives on excellent organization and materiality choices that bridge the gap between handling food and handling soiled clothing.
 It’s a space where durability meets domestic calm, demanding surfaces that are easy to clean on both sides of the functional divide.

 When designing the pantry section, prioritize accessibility.
 Deep shelves are problematic for reaching items in the back.
-Rather, choose customizable shelves or, better yet, floor-to-ceiling drawers for dry goods like flour, sugar, and canned vegetables.
+Rather, choose customizable shelves or, better yet, full-extension gliding baskets for dry goods like flour, sugar, and canned vegetables.
 This makes inventory management significantly simpler.

 For the laundry side, vertical space is also crucial for supplies.
 Install open shelving above the machines for frequently used items like stain removers and dryer sheets, making them easy to grab mid-cycle.
 For bulkier items, like extra toilet paper or paper towels, consider securing them in neat baskets on the top tier.